patchbanks/WaivOps-HH-LFBB/README.md

 ## Dataset

-The purpose of this dataset is to provide accessible content for machine learning applications in the field of music and audio sounds.
-A few use cases include, but not limited to, tempo detection and classification, drum rhythm analysis, audio-to-midi conversion, source separation, automated mixing, music information retrieval, AI music generation, sound design and signal processing.
+The purpose of this dataset is to provide accessible and copyright free content for machine learning applications in the field of music and audio research.
+A few use cases include tempo detection and classification, drum rhythm analysis, audio-to-midi conversion, source separation, automated mixing, music information retrieval, AI music generation, sound design and signal processing.

 ## Audio Demo